-At the end of the review period, Optomed's Chairman and Members of the Board of Directors controlled 15,574 shares, representing approximately 0.11 percent of the total number of all shares and 0.11 percent of all shares excluding shares in treasury.
-The CEO and management team owned 187,080 shares and 488,000 options.
-Additional information with regards to the shareholding of the board and the management is available at the company's corporate governance statement.
+At the end of the review period, Optomed's Chairman and Members of the Board of Directors controlled 33,827 shares, representing approximately 0.20 percent of the total number of all shares and 0.21 percent of all shares excluding shares in treasury.
+The CEO and management team owned 204,712 shares and 408,000 options.